Hurricane Florence could bring catastrophic storm surges: What are they, and how can you prepare?

 The best way to prepare for storm surges is to evacuate, Cline said.

-“Now is the time to finalize your plans to get out,” he said.
-“You really can’t run away from the winds of a hurricane, but you can avoid the water.”
+“You really can’t run away from the winds of a hurricane, but you can avoid the water,” Cline said.

 HURRICANE FLORENCE STRENGTHENS IN ATLANTIC: TIPS TO PREPARE FOR THE STORM